 Yes, the College has developed several resources to help you meet the requirements of the QA Program.
 Visit the QA Resources page for more information.

 Do I have to participate in the QA Program if I am newly registered with the College?

-Yes, it is mandatory for nurses in the General and Extended Classes to participate in the QA Program by completing their annual Self-Assessment once they become registered.
-Nurses registered in these classes are eligible for selection for Practice Assessment after their first two years of registration with the College.
+Yes.
+It is mandatory for nurses registered in the General and Extended classes to participate in the QA Program.
+You can do this by completing your annual Self-Assessment once you become registered.
+Nurses in these classes are eligible for selection for Practice Assessment two years after they have been registered with the College.

 If I am registered with the College in the General or Extended Class but I am not practising nursing, do I have to participate in Self-Assessment?

 Yes, it is mandatory for every nurse registered in the General and Extended Classes to participate in the QA Program and complete their annual Self-Assessment.
 Nurses in the Non-Practising Class are not required to participate in the QA Program.
 For more information about the Non-Practising Class, go to the Registration Classes section of this website.